JodusNodus/databrokerdao-dapi/README.md

 When enlisting a stream, you want to enlist some metadata too.

-`POST /ipfs/add/json` with the following body:
+`POST /ipfs/add/json` with the following body (JSON.stringify if necessary):

 ````
 data: {